danimar95/page-update/README.md

-# Page update - PHP Project
+# Replication page - PHP Project

 This project makes changes to a given index.php file to match the following designs: